TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 ---
 #### Emphasize with students...

-#### ADST Computer Programming 11 Curriculum Competencies - Applied Technologies
+#### BC ADST Computer Programming 11 Curriculum Competencies - Applied Technologies

 Characters we see on the screen (console) are simply digital encodings of 0's and 1's.
 When we print characters in Python or any other language, we are using the ascii